NEW MEXICO JUNIOR COLLEGE

 This class will be run in a lecture format, drawing from the readings, class exercises, videos, and presentations as well as the experiences and perspectives of the instructor and students.
 Assignments are to be read prior to the scheduled class time for that topic on the syllabus.
 Your questions, comments and reactions to the text can be important contributions to our class discussion.

-Exams: 4 exams to cover text/lecture material worth 100 points each.
+Exams: Four exams to cover text/lecture material worth 100 points each.
 The final exam will not be comprehensive.
 All tests will be completed on Canvas, the distance learning medium for NMJC.
 Exams must be taken on the scheduled date unless special arrangements have been made.
 The four exams will be multiple choice.
 Each exam covers approximately one quarter of the course.
-Exams will be timed in order to minimize cheating.
+Exams will be timed in order to minimize cheating and correct answers can be viewed after the test closes.
 Once you open the exam in Canvas, be prepared to complete it.
 Exams will be opened enough days that there should be no excuse for not taking the tests on time.
 Please contact the instructor should you need to make special arrangements.

 Reaction Papers: Two reaction papers will be assigned and assessed at 50 points each.
-Points will be assessed based on the completeness of your response and addressing the posted reference information.
+Points will be based on the completeness of your response and addressing the posted reference information.
 Papers will cover video presentations and discussion in class.
 They will be based on criteria provided by the instructor.
 Instructor seeks your opinion/reaction to a current event as well as your understanding of the dynamics of the topic.
 Please let the instructor know if you will be unable to view the two videos because of the sensitive nature of the material presented.
 Papers will be uploaded on Canvas.
+As current events become available, this assignment could change.

 Any paper submitted late or exam reopened after the due date will have points reduced at 5 points a day.